ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex01.md

 We'll see that the built in `toString()` method is not of much use.
 In the next example, we'll override it to make something more useful.
 (Note on overriding: See https://ucsb-cs56-pconrad.github.io/topics/java_overriding_vs_overloading/ )

+## `Main.java`: a sample "driver" class

+We'll also provide Java code for a "driver" class with a`main` method&mdash;one that illustrates how to invoke the constructor for the `Rational` class, and then invoke one or more of the methods of the object instance.

+That main class will illustrate how to get simple integer parameters from the command line via the `args` parameter to main (the equivalent of `argc`/`argv` in C/C++).

 # Basic description of the Rational class